-▲The first accurate lunar topography map(left) and gravity anomaly map(right) (NAOJ/Chiba Inst. tech./JAXA)

-SOLAR-C Project Office

-2-21-1, Osawa, Mitaka, Tokyo 181-8588 Phone +81-422-34-3705 http://hinode.nao.ac.jp/SOLAR-C/index_e.html

-Planning of the SOLAR-C Mission for Visualizing the Origin of Solar Activity

-We aim to carry out the SOLAR-C satellite mission that follows the 3rd Japanese space solar observatory HINODE for elucidating a link between solar magnetic fields and solar activity.
-It has been found from HINODE observations that there are unexpected ubiquitous activities of tiny jets and waves in the 104K temperature chromosphere, and a new small-scale heating event with dynamical motions at the base of the corona near the chromosphere.
-These are understood as phenomena that are strongly associated with the magnetic field on the Sun.
-Based on unprecedented high-resolution imaging and spectroscopic observations the SOLAR-C will resolve the fundamental scales of magnetic structures over the solar atmosphere from the photosphere to the corona that have been found from HINODE observations.
+▲The first accurate lunar topography map(left) and gravity anomaly map(right) (NAOJ/Chiba Inst. tech./JAXA) SOLAR-C Project Office 2-21-1, Osawa, Mitaka, Tokyo 181-8588 Phone +81-422-34-3705 http://hinode.nao.ac.jp/SOLAR-C/index\e.html Planning of the SOLAR-C Mission for Visualizing the Origin of Solar Activity We aim to carry out the SOLAR-C satellite mission that follows the HINODE for elucidating a link between solar magnetic fields and the solar activity.
+HINODE observations have shown that there are unexpected ubiquitous activities of tiny jets and waves in the 10 K temperature chromosphere, and a new small-scale heating event with dynamical motions at the base of the corona.
+These are understood as phenomena that are strongly associated with the solar magnetic fields.
+Based on unprecedented high-resolution imaging and spectroscopic observations the SOLAR-C will resolve the fundamental scales of magnetic structures over the solar atmosphere.
 It will reveal the origins of solar activity through the measurement of magnetic fields in the chromosphere.
+We are also promoting a sounding-rocket and a balloon programs to acquire the necessary technology for the chromospheric magnetometry.

-▲The CLASP spectro-polarimeter in development for a rocket-borne experiment for the launch in summer 2015 (the aim is detecting magnetic fields in the chromosphere and the transition region by observing far ultraviolet range).
+▲The CLASP instrument for a rocket-borne experiment (to aim for observing magnetic fields in the chromosphere to the transition region in the far ultraviolet range).
 A similar technique is to be used for the SOLAR-C spectro-polarimetry.